 These flavours have inspired my slow cooker version, but please do try the origin if you have a chance as it’s totally delicious.

-- Chicken thighs – skinless and boneless.
-You can use chicken breasts, but you may need to reduce the cooking time by up to an hour.
-(There’s more notes on this below.)
+• Chicken thighs – We’re using skinless and boneless here.
+You can use chicken breasts if you prefer, but you may need to reduce the cooking time by up to an hour.
+(There’s more notes on this below)

-- Garlic – go for fresh, paste or from a jar.
+• Garlic – Go for fresh, paste or from a jar.
+Any is OK

-- Crunchy peanut butter – use smooth if you prefer but this gives a nice crunch.
+• Crunchy peanut butter – You can use smooth if you prefer but this gives a nice crunch

-- Honey – runny honey it best here.
+• Honey – Runny honey it best here if you have it

-- Soy sauce – try go for low sodium
+• Soy sauce – Try go for low sodium is possible

 2. Thirty minutes before the end of the cooking time, add in the peppers and stir through.